 Mary Ann & Lawrence E. Faust Professor of Law

-Founding Director, Center for Law and Policy for the Americas
+Founding Director, Initiative on Global Law and Policy for the Americas

 University of Houston Honors College (BA)